adambens/Interactive-Visualizations/README.md

 # Interactive Visualizations
-This repository contains my visualization applications that make use of the interactive visualization library Bokeh.
+This repository contains my visualization applications, written in Python, that make use of the interactive visualization library Bokeh.

-to download and run these notebooks requires Bokeh.
 The official documentation for Bokeh can be found here : https://bokeh.pydata.org/en/latest/index.html

 # Content
 ### [Gapminder Data]()